cabrerahector/recently/readme.txt

 == Changelog ==

+= 2.0.2 =
+*If you're using a caching plugin, flushing its cache after upgrading to this version is highly recommended.*

+* Fixes Content Tag `{author}` returning a bad URL.
+* Data Caching enabled by default (new installs only).
+* Minor copy adjustments.

 = 2.0.1 =
 * Fixes missing helper method messing up the Customizer.
 * Updates default widget stylesheet.